makersacademy/rps-challenge/README.md

 If I had more time I would have put the if/else statements for win, loss and draw that are contained in the results.erb file within the game class, however this kept breaking all the tests and I didn't have time to fix it.
 I also would have implemented a lot more CSS styling to make it look better and more engaging for the user.

+The game is fully functioning and all the tests pass, although it needs refactoring as said in the above paragraph!

 ## Instructions for use

 - Fork this repo or clone it to your local Computer